gregdetre/healthyselfjournal/docs/planning/250917c_publish_to_pypi.md

 ### Acceptance criteria (overall)

-- Running `uvx examinedlifejournal -- --help` works on a clean machine with only Python and `uv` installed.
+- Running `uvx healthyselfjournal -- --help` works on a clean machine with only Python and `uv` installed.
-- `examinedlifejournal` installs and runs from TestPyPI and PyPI.
+- `healthyselfjournal` installs and runs from TestPyPI and PyPI.
 - Prompt templates load at runtime from the installed wheel.
 - README and reference docs updated with clear install/run instructions and prerequisites.